BrianShiroe/calbi-luka/README.md

 - **Maria Zorene J. Ramos**
 - **Mark Angelo P. Santonil**

+## ⚠️ Disclaimer
+This system was developed and optimized for use in a localhost environment.
+As such, the deployed version may contain bugs and limited functionality.
+Notably, features that rely on AI models are currently disabled due to hardware limitations (e.g., absence of GPU support on the server).

+We appreciate your understanding as we continue to improve system stability and performance in future deployments.

 ## 📌 Description
 **LUKA** is a Flask-based intelligent accident and disaster detection system leveraging **YOLO (You Only Look Once), OpenCV, CCTV, and IoT-based cameras** to provide real-time monitoring and automated alerting.
 Designed as a **final thesis project**, LUKA aims to enhance public safety by rapidly identifying incidents and notifying relevant authorities or personnel.